Dirk Kurbjuweit

 Dirk Kurbjuweit (born 3 November 1962 in Wiesbaden) is a German journalist and editor-in-chief of the weekly news magazine Der Spiegel, which is published in Hamburg.
+Furthermore, he has authored 15 novels and non-fiction books (as of 2022).

 Career

 Kurbjuweit studied economics at Cologne University and worked for the weekly paper Die Zeit from 1990 until 1999.
 He then joined Der Spiegel as a reporter.
 His later roles for the magazine included author, head of the parliamentary bureau in Berlin and deputy editor from 2015 until 2018.
 In May 2023 he was appointed editor-in-chief.

 Personal life

 Kurbjuweit grew up with two sisters in Berlin and Essen.

 Awards

 Two of his reports were awarded the Egon Erwin Kisch Prize (1998 and 2002).